 You could only do less prestigious clients such as government/public entity as clients.

-We all wanted to audit or do tax work for JSE listed entities, but no matter what, we got no exposure to top elite listed entities.
+We all wanted to audit or do tax work for JSE listed entities, but no matter how hard we tried, we got no exposure to top elite listed entities.

 We only did public sector clients from first year to last year articles, no exposure to private sector clients.

-The fact that I worked for the top 4 firms boosted by resume, it boosted my work ethic immensely, but it meant less in terms of overall exposure.
+The fact that I worked for 2 of the top 4 firms boosted by resume, it boosted my work ethic immensely, but it meant less in terms of overall exposure.

-This is not a complaint whatsoever, it is just an indication how elite institutions sometimes messes us up.
+This is not a complaint whatsoever, it is just a realisation and an indication of how elite institutions sometimes messes us up.

 Human beings always want the best, we want to take our kids to the best schools, best universities so that they get to work for the best firms.

-Malcolm Gladwell says that sometimes our obsession with elite institutions screws up in more ways than we realise.
+Malcolm Gladwell says that sometimes our obsession with elite institutions messes up in more ways than we realise.

 Sometime as human beings we tend to overstate the significance of elite institutions and grossly underestimate the cost of being at the bottom of a hierarchy.
 This syndrome or disorder is called Elite Institution Cognitive Disorder.

-He is just a genius in our books.
-And Google Americas thought so too, they had brilliant author Malcolm Gladwell come in to give a talk at the Google Zeitgeist 2013 held in Arizona.
+Gladwell is just a genius in our books.
+And Google thought so too, they invited him at come in to give a talk at their Google Zeitgeist in 2013.

 Gladwell’s major comment was on a theory he called EICD or, Elite Institute Cognitive Disorder, something he said, we are all guilty of doing.